KYC and AML

 • A crypto exchange working with businesses needs real-time monitoring to flag suspicious transactions.

-What Is AML And How Does It Work Alongside KYC?
+What Is AML And Why Is It Important?

 Anti-Money Laundering (AML) refers to the measures businesses take to stop criminals from using their systems to launder money or finance illegal activities.
 While Know Your Customer (KYC) is an important part of the system, AML goes much further.
 It’s about monitoring transactions, assessing risks, and reporting anything suspicious to keep financial systems clean and trustworthy.